samheutmaker/major-a/README.md

 <a name="trackingResources"></a>
 ####Resource Tracking

+**NOTE: Resource tracking only works for resources whose access routes require mAuth or mAdmin**

 MajorAnalytics provides an API for tracking resources.
 Resources can be anything that has a mongoose model and is stored in a MongoDB Instance.
 Upon the creation of a new resource document, you must pass the _id of the document and the type of resource as a string to the `majorAnalytics.createTracker` function like so:
 ```.js
 const express = require('express');